Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Related work

 \subsection{Graph-based recommendation}

 Recent advancements in GNNs lead to the development of various models for recommender systems.
 GC-MC \cite{GC-MC} applies a graph-based autoencoder for matrix completion, while NGCF \cite{NGCF} captures high-order connectivity by propagating embeddings in the user-item graph.
 GCCF \cite{GCCF} eliminates non-linearities and introduces a residual structure to address over-smoothing in sparse interactions.
 LightGCN \cite{he2020lightgcn} simplifies GCN-based collaborative filtering by removing weight transformations and nonlinear activations.
 UltraGCN \cite{UltraGCN} approximates infinite-layer graph convolutions with constraint loss, enabling flexible edge weight assignments.
 HetroFair \cite{HetroFair} introduces fairness-aware embeddings by employing fairness-aware attention to mitigate node degree effects and heterophily feature weighting to assign distinct importance to different features.
 Gholinejad and Haghir Chehreghani \cite{gholinejad2025disentanglingpopularityqualityedge} propose a GNN-based recommendation model that disentangles items' popularity and quality.
 It introduces an edge classification technique to differentiate between popularity bias and genuine quality disparities among items, and uses cost-sensitive learning to adjust the misclassification penalties.
+PBiLoss \cite{pbiloss} targets fairness in graph-based collaborative filtering by introducing a popularity-aware bilateral loss.
+The method adds a regularization term that penalizes predictions that systematically over-rank popular items while under-ranking niche ones.